technologiestiftung/parla-frontend/README.md

 <img src="public/images/parla-logo-v1.png" width="50%">
 </div>

+# _Parla - AI-driven Information Retrieval System_

+Parla is an AI-driven prototype designed to streamline the retrieval of information from the vast amount of documents managed by public administrations.
+It leverages artificial intelligence to simplify access to over 11,000 public documents, including answers to parliamentary inquiries and main committee procedures.

+## Why did we develop Parla?

+The initiative for Parla emerged from the need to improve efficiency in public administration's handling of information.
+Traditional methods involve cumbersome manual searches through scattered and non-standardized data sources.
+Parla addresses this by providing a centralized, AI-supported platform for rapid and reliable information retrieval, benefiting not just the administration but also the public, companies, and various stakeholders.

+## How does Parla work?

+Parla operates by scanning through a wide array of public documents available on the parliamentary documentation system, PARDOK.
+Users can query Parla, which then processes these inquiries using its AI to generate responses, ensuring each answer is accompanied by references to the source documents for transparency.
+This system not only aids in day-to-day administrative tasks but also supports broader access to governmental information.

+Despite its potential, Parla remains a work in progress, with ongoing efforts to mitigate AI inaccuracies and expand its document base, mindful of data security and privacy constraints.
+As an experiment in AI application within public administration, Parla exemplifies the need for well-structured data and highlights the path toward more sophisticated, secure AI implementations in government processes.

+## Further information and contact

+About the Parla project: https://citylab-berlin.org/en/projects/parla/ Blog article about Parla: https://citylab-berlin.org/en/blog/parla-intelligent-knowledge-management-for-administrative-documents/
+Technical Deep Dive (german): https://citylab-berlin.org/de/blog/parla-technische-entwicklung-des-neuen-ki-tools/

+For further information contact us at CityLAB Berlin: info@citylab-berlin.org

 # _Parla (frontend)_

 This is a the frontend for the project _Parla_.
-Currently we explore if we can make the parliamentary documentation provided by the "The Abgeordnetenhaus" of Berlin as open data https://www.parlament-berlin.de/dokumente/open-data more accessible by embedding all the data and do search it using vector similarity search.
+Currently we explore if we can make the parliamentary documentation provided by the Berlin House of Representatives as open data https://www.parlament-berlin.de/dokumente/open-data more accessible by embedding all the data and do search it using vector similarity search.
 The project is heavily based on [this example](https://github.com/supabase-community/nextjs-openai-doc-search) from the supabase community.
 Built with [Next.js](https://nextjs.org/) deployed on vercel.com.

 ## How it works with retrieval-augmented generation (RAG)